 which was under the authority of Christ.
 This was not a ministry that the

-leaders were willing to give to just anybody, but to those who had a
+leaders were willing to give to just anybody, only to those who had zeal for

-faith.
-The leaders of the Church have an obligation to give everyone a full
+minister to the saints, and they have an obligation to give everyone a full

 primary role of Christian leaders is to protect the faith of the saints, and